coolzoom/OregonCore/src/tools/mmaps_generator/Info/readme.txt

 examples:

-movements_extractor
+movement_extractor
 builds maps using the default settings (see above for defaults)

-movements_extractor --skipContinents true
+movement_extractor --skipContinents true
 builds the default maps, except continents

-movements_extractor 0
+movement_extractor 0
 builds all tiles of map 0

-movements_extractor 0 --tile 34,46
+movement_extractor 0 --tile 34,46
 builds only tile 34,46 of map 0 (this is the southern face of blackrock mountain)